jdnierth/php-coding-tests/source/dictionaries-and-maps/readme.md

-Test done on hackerrank by Shafaet
+Test on hackerrank by Shafaet